mikhaela105/Game-Backlog-Web-Application/README.md

 Username: xht5252
 Password: password

-Refere to the [User Manual](https://github.com/mikhaela105/Game-Backlog-Web-Application/blob/master/User%20Manual.pdf) to see how to interact with the application.
+Refer to the [User Manual](https://github.com/mikhaela105/Game-Backlog-Web-Application/blob/master/User%20Manual.pdf) to see how to interact with the application.